Find out little known tips on how to make this lacto fermented zucchini taste spicy, crunchy and avoid mushy centers.

 - Wash and slice zucchinis lengthways, removing the seedy centre,

 - Pack the sliced zucchini and grape leaves into a large jar, adding garlic, chilies, dill and spices.
 NOTE: Keep one large grape leaf to cover the mixture while fermenting.

 - Combine filtered water and salt to make brine then pour over the zucchini, ensuring that the zucchini is submerged under the brine.

 - Cover the contents of the jar with the remaining grape leaf, ensuring it also is submerged under the brine.
 (You may need to push it down regularly during the fermentation process to ensure it stays under the brine).

 Allow to ferment on your bench for one week or longer.

 - A taste test will tell you when it’s ready!
 Once ready, refrigerate and enjoy.

 If the mixture doesn’t remain under the brine during fermentation, you may find mold on the top.
 Check it regularly.
 If you get a little mold or funky looking stuff on the top of your ferments, you can often just remove it and the contents below will still be okay.
 Use your senses to tell you if it’s okay.
 If it smells bad or looks really bad further down in the jar, put it in the compost!

-I find when using grape leaves, I often get a white ‘moldy’ looking substance on the top of the ferment.
+I find when using grape leaves for pickles, I often get a white ‘moldy’ looking substance on the top of the ferment.
 This is not mold, but instead it is a yeast from the grape leaves.
 I have found that this is not a problem.
 I simply remove it.